rukundob451/rukundob451/README.md

 - 🔭 I’m currently working with Flutter, Flask and FastAPI.
 - 🌱 I’m currently learning Flutter and containerizing applications with docker/containerization.
 - 👯 I’m looking to collaborate on Flutter appns Flask SQLAlchemy and the MERN stack.
-- 🤔 I’m looking for help with DS and Algorithms in java, javascript and php, mySQL and React.
+- 🤔 I’m looking for help with DS and Algorithms in javascript and php, mySQL and React.
 - ⚡ Fun fact: Learning and striving to make a difference each and everyday.

 ------------------------